 When I travel with my teenage sons, food and drink are always a priority.
 There were plenty of options for us on our Stena Line ferry to Dublin.

-As soon as we’d settled down in the Metropolitan Grill, it was time to start investigating the food and drink options.
+As soon as we’d settled down in the Metropolitan Grill, it was time to check out the food and drink.

-We were on the 2pm sailing and our journey to Holyhead had taken about 2.5 hours.
-So the boys were more than ready for lunch, and quickly decided to have burgers.
+We were sailing at 2pm and had been in the car about 2.5 hours by the time we reached Holyhead.
+So the boys were more than ready for lunch, and quickly decided that they fancied burgers.

-There were various options so Lyle went for the plain Stena burger, and Ollie opted to top his with cheese and bacon.
-They both came with a generous portion of chips.
+Lyle went for the plain Stena burger, and Ollie opted to top his with cheese and bacon.
+Both came with a generous portion of chips.

-I could have gone for the vegetarian burger, but decided instead to try the vegetable lasagne.
+I decided to try the vegetable lasagne.
 It isn’t the prettiest of plates to photograph, but it tasted pretty good.

 We could also have chosen from a range of sandwiches and snack, and there are kids meals and gluten-free options available as well.

-And if you’re travelling in the morning, the breakfast menu has everything from pancakes and granola to pancakes and even a full Breakfast Grill.
+And the breakfast menu has everything from pancakes and granola to pancakes and even a full Breakfast Grill.

 On the deck above the Metropolitan Grill, you’ll find the Metropolitan Bar.
 This area is very bright and airy, and there’s plenty of seating.

-They serve a range of beers and wines here, so you can relax with a drink and watch the big screen TV during your crossing to Dublin.
+They serve a range of beers and wines, so you can relax with a drink during your crossing to Dublin.

 Or if you prefer a coffee, the Barista Coffee lounge serves hot drinks and a range of sandwiches and snacks.

-So whether you’re after a full meal at the end of a long journey, or just a quick snack to keep you going til you reach land again, you’re bound to find something to suit.
+So whether you’re after a full meal or just a quick snack, you’re bound to find something to suit.

-If you love shopping at an airport, the good news is that you won’t miss out if you travel to Dublin by ferry.
+If you love shopping at an airport, you won’t miss out if you travel to Dublin by ferry.

 It’s true that you won’t be able to do duty-free shopping at Holyhead port.
 But you won’t miss out, because there’s a duty-free shop on board your Stena Line Ferry.